Alandkf/Tutelage.academics/backend/docs/search.md

 - In compact mode, `id` may be a number (database id) or a string path.
 When a public detail page exists, `id` is set to a navigable route (e.g., `/skills/reading/123`, `/esl-resources/videos/45`).
 - Additionally, a `link` field may be present, mirroring the navigable route for convenience.
 - Combines dynamic models (Audio, Video, Blog, Reading, Writing, Speaking, ESL Audio, ESL Video, Story, Course) and documented static pages.
+ - Static pages include optional `keywords` used for broader matching (synonyms, singular/plural).
-- Case-insensitive matching against any word found in `title` or `description`.
+ - Case-insensitive matching against any word found in `title`, `description`, or `keywords`.

 Example response: